-The Transmountain T-STEM Early College High School is an educational opportunity provided through the collaboration of the El Paso Independent School District, the El Paso Community College, and the Texas High School Project of the Communities Foundation of Texas.
-This unique school is specifically designed to provide students with a rigorous course of study focused on a STEM (Science, Technology, Engineering and Math) model.
-Students attending the school will be provided advanced coursework that enables the student to attain an Associate's Degree while completing his/her high school diploma.
-The school redefines the typical comprehensive high school experience into an academically oriented small school setting housed on the Transmountain campus of the El Paso Community College.
+The Transmountain T-STEM Early College High School is an educational opportunity provided through the collaboration of the El Paso Independent School District, the El Paso Community College, Educate Texas and the Texas Education Agency.
+The school redefines the typical comprehensive high school experience into an academically oriented small school setting housed on the Transmountain campus of the El Paso Community College where students are provided advanced coursework that enables them to attain an Associate's Degree while completing his/her high school diploma.